October Health – 2026 Report

 -

-Physical Health: High levels of trauma stress can lead to chronic health issues such as cardiovascular disease, weakened immune response, and gastrointestinal problems.
+Physical Health Effects: High levels of trauma stress can lead to chronic illnesses, such as heart disease, diabetes, and weakened immune response.

 -